4 - Introduction to emissions accounting

 K1: All methods of collecting activity data are accepted.

-L: Spend-based ratios
+L: Spend-based emission factors

 M: Uncertainties

-N: Emissions profile
+N: Emission profile

 Accounting:

-L: Spend-based ratios
+L: Spend-based emission factors

 M: Uncertainties

-N: Emissions profile
+N: Emission profile

 Accounting:

-L: Spend-based ratios
+L: Spend-based emission factors

 M: Uncertainties

-N: Emissions profile
+N: Emission profile

 Deliverables related to the Accounting steps